 Drupal 9 content migrations

-Learn to move content into Drupal 8 and 9 using the Migrate API.
+Learn to move content into Drupal 9 using the Migrate API.
 We will present an overview of the Extract-Transform-Load (ETL) pattern that Migrate implements.
 Source, process, and destination plugins will be explained to learn how each affect the migration process.
 By the end of the workshop, you will have a better understanding on how the migrate ecosystem works and the thought process required to plan and perform migrations.
 All examples will use YAML files to configure migrations.
 No PHP coding required.